Glossary

 Notch Signaling The notch signaling pathway is a highly conserved cell signaling system present in most multicellular organisms.

-Osteoblastic A cell from which bone develops; a bone-forming cell.
+Osteoblastic A bone-forming cell.

 Petechiae Flat, red, pinpoint spots under the skin caused by bleeding.

-Phagocytosis The process by which a cell, such as a white blood cell, ingests microorganisms, other cells, and foreign particles
+Phagocytosis The process by which a cell, such as a white blood cell, ingests microorganisms, other cells, and foreign particles.

 Phenotype Any observable characteristic or trait of an organism: such as its morphology, development, biochemical or physiological properties, behavior, and products of behavior (such as a bird’s nest).